prevention-icon

 Problems they cause

-• In severe outbreaks, only a hollowed out grain husk and large amounts of powdery white frass (droppings) is left behind
+• In severe outbreaks, only a hollowed-out grain husk and large amounts of powdery white frass (droppings) are left behind

 • They leave holes in whole grain kernels and reduce the quality of grain